 6210.
 Advanced Accounting Information Systems (3).
-Pr., ACCT 3200 or equivalent.
+Pr., Min. grade of C in ACCT 2300 or equivalent, graduate standing.
 A study of accounting applications, cyber security, and privacy concerns when evaluating accounting systems, processes, and internal procedures.
 This course applies concepts using technology.

 6220.
 Managerial Applications of Accounting Information (3).
+Pr., graduate standing.
 Identification, selection and use of accounting information for management decision making with an emphasis on management's control responsibilities and the financial impact of management's decisions on the firm.

 6230.
 Advanced Managerial Accounting (3).
-Pr., ACCT 3210.
+Pr., Min. grade of C in ACCT 3210, graduate standing.
 Advanced theories and methods of cost accumulation, allocation and control, with emphasis on internal decision making and critical firm analysis.